 Coronary heart disease is caused by a build-up of fatty material called atheroma (commonly known as cholesterol) in the arteries and blood vessels.
 As this builds up, it narrows the arteries and restricts blood flow to and from the heart, which can lead to a heart attack.

-Obviously, lifestyle factors lean heavily into the condition, such as an unhealthy diet, lack of exercise, and managing stress in unhelpful ways such as excessive smoking or alcohol consumption.
+Obviously, lifestyle factors can lean heavily into the condition, such as an unhealthy diet, lack of exercise, and managing stress in unhelpful ways such as excessive smoking or alcohol consumption.

 Whilst we’re not going to lecture you on your lifestyle habits (that’s what your GP is for!), we can advise on which seating features can help manage symptoms associated with heart disease such as poor circulation and high blood pressure.